StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Vocals Iteration 9
+a live performance of a folk song and it consists of harmonica solo melody over wooden percussion. emotional and passionate, even though the recording is noisy. instrumental. fast with a spirited accordion harmony and rhythmic acoustic guitar accompaniment. rich, dense, complex, engaging, full bodied and pleasant. a Folk song instrumental.
 [Go to Prompt 1](#prompt1)

 ![Vocals 9 Waveform](iterations1/vocals_9_waveform_spectrogram.png)